artefactual/atom-docs/user-manual/access-content/browse.rst

    AtoM, see: :ref:`translate`.
 3. Additional contextual information is included in the :term:`context menu`.
    For more detailed information on the elements of the context menu in this page, see the :ref:`context-menu-terms` entry on the Context menu page.
+Note that for the Results count, this is :term:`entity` specific - in the example shown here, it is showing the count of related :term:`archival description` records, since the results tab (described below in 8) is currently on the description results.
+A separate count for related :term:`authority record` results will be shown when the tab is changed.
 4. A :term:`treeview` for navigating hierarchically organized terms is included in the left-hand context menu.
 Details on its features and uses are described
    here: :ref:`Terms treeview <context-menu-terms-treeview>`.